DAY OF EMBRYO TRANSFER

 This post was updated to reflect the most recent clinic policies at various Twin Cities fertility clinics as of September 30, 2018.
 Because each of the clinics in the Twin Cities does it slightly different you'll see that certain parts of this post are now divided up by location and cycle type to make it less overwhelming/confusing!

-Since the start of my practice, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
+Since the start of my practice in 2006, supporting women who are undergoing IVF (In Vitro Fertilization) on the day of their embryo transfers has been one of the most special and rewarding parts of my work.
 It is the day you have worked so hard for and been through so much to get to.
 I am touched you would consider inviting me in and thrilled when you do!

 If you are considering acupuncture on the day of your embryo transfer, here are the basics you need to know and consider, as well as some extra layers if you want to dig in deeper.

 What, when, why.

 In an IVF, acupuncture is often done the day that the embryo(s) are put into the woman's uterus.
 In most studies - I'll cover more on the research in a bit - acupuncture is done twice.
-Once before the embryo transfer, then again after.
+Once before the embryo transfer, then again after (within 24 hours on either side).
 So two acupuncture sessions done relatively close to one another are the norm in studies.

 " It's okay to feel good about doing what is right for you. "